MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-enabledriver.md

 Like the **DrvEnableDriver** function, the **IPrintOemUni::EnableDriver** method is responsible for providing addresses of internally supported graphics DDI functions, known as hooking functions.
 It can also perform other one-time initialization operations.
 Unlike the **DrvEnableDriver** function, implementation of **IPrintOemUni::EnableDriver** is optional.

-> [!NOTE]
-> If you implement **IPrintOemUni::EnableDriver**, you must also implement [IPrintOemUni::DisableDriver](/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemuni-disabledriver).
+If you implement **IPrintOemUni::EnableDriver**, you must also implement [IPrintOemUni::DisableDriver](/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemuni-disabledriver).
 Actions begun in the former method might need to be completed in the latter method.
 For example, if a large buffer is allocated in **IPrintOemUni::EnableDriver**, but not deallocated in **IPrintOemUni::DisableDriver**, a memory leak can occur.

 The method should fill the supplied [DRVENABLEDATA](/windows/win32/api/winddi/ns-winddi-drvenabledata) structure and allocate an array of [DRVFN](/windows/win32/api/winddi/ns-winddi-drvfn) structures.
 It should fill the array with pointers to hooking functions, along with winddi.h-defined index values that identify the hooked out graphics DDI functions.